OsbornePro/BTPS-SecPack/README.md

     - Receive an alert when a new user account is created
     - Receive an alert when a user account is locked out
     - Receive an alert when a user account has been unlocked
+    - Receive an alert when administrator credentials are used to execute a process with elevated privileges.
+This is really only meant to monitor users who may have been given administrator credentials against IT's recommendations.
+It can be used to monitor an administrator for malicious activity as well if desired.
+Chances are you will not need to implement __MonitorAdminEscalation.ps1__
 - __AutoRunsToWinEvent__ [ORIGINAL](https://github.com/palantir/windows-event-forwarding/tree/master/AutorunsToWinEventLog) [VIEW](https://github.com/tobor88/BTPS-SecPack/tree/master/AutoRunsToWinEvent)
     - This basically takes creates an event log entry in event viewer containig AutoRuns hashes.
 I am not the author of this.
 I am only including this in the package as it is an important thing to keep track of
 - __Device Discovery__ [VIEW](https://github.com/tobor88/BTPS-SecPack/tree/master/Device%20Discovery)